-If you have an ingenious entrepreneurial idea to tackle a pressing social issue, Dell Social Innovation Competition can help you help you win $50,000 to put your plan into action!
+If you have an ingenious entrepreneurial idea to tackle a pressing social issue, Dell Social Innovation Competition can help you win $50,000 to put your plan into action.
 Dell has partnered with The RGK Center at The University of Texas and to support college students worldwide who can create a change with a social innovation designed to tackle any major social problem.

 After students enter their social innovation idea by February 20, a small group of selected semifinalist teams are chosen to write a venture plan and record a 3-minute video pitch of their idea.
 3 finalist teams will be invited to Austin, Texas to pitch live in front of the judges and the winner will be awarded $50,000 as seed funding to launch their venture.
 They encourage users to comment and vote on the ideas submitted into the competition.

 Got an idea – become a social entrepreneur today.